Dr. Debora Mical Camptella

 Postdoctoral fellow

 I work on the ichnological record of the initial colonization of land by invertebrates during the lower to middle Palaeozoic.
-Whilst my previous research has focussed on understanding the geography and mechanics of terrestrialization, my research in Saskatoon seeks to uncover the key driving forces behind this major evolutionary event.
+While my previous research has focussed on understanding the geography and mechanics of terrestrialization, my research in Saskatoon seeks to uncover the key driving forces behind this major evolutionary event.
 After finishing my undergraduate degree and MSci in Natural Sciences, focussing on geology, at Cambridge University in 2015, I remained there to complete my Ph.D. with Dr. Neil Davies, submitting my thesis in 2019.
 I then spent three years at the University of Oxford as a Junior Research Fellow working on the project: “The rise and impact of Earth’s earliest non-marine biomes: how fauna shaped the continents and how the continents shaped fauna”.
 I joined the Ichnoplanet family in October 2022 on a two-year Banting Postdoctoral Fellowship.

 Postdoctoral Project: Environmental and ecological drivers for the initial colonization of the continents